April 17, 2010 ~ April 20, 20110

 This is a gorgeous park in downtown Eureaka Springs.
 This violin player just added the right touch to the day.
 Of course with the temptation of a huge rock formation there I just had to climb it.
 It was a wonderful view from way up there!
 So beautiful in Eureka Springs and just a nice touristy (is that a word?) and also homey feel to it.

 After a very nice day in downtown it was time to head over to the lovely Crescent Hotel for dinner.
 We were to have gone there for lunch but as our day went we didn't make it for lunch.
 Most days we didn't have lunch we just had an early dinner.
 There is no way to really describe the Crescent in words.
 It's one of those places you just have to see.
 One word would be palatial.
+The cat at the Crescent was the most lazy cat I have ever met, and I've met some lazy cats in my time.
+Even though I'm highly allergic I convinced myself it wouldn't hurt to say hello to kitty - wrong!
+The fact is kitty wouldn't wake up or move no matter what I did to him so I kept hanging around tickling his feet and rubbing his head.
+After about ten minutes he finally moved his foot and I was convinced he wasn't deceased so I could leave him alone.
+But the exposure to C. A. T. stayed with me all night.

 Our next day would take us to Branson, Missouri for a day but first we had a plan to go to the Thorncrown Chapel before we left town.